 - You can not stack long boxes crosswise.
 The groove, I use for the rails at the bottom, would get too large in my opinion.
 Still, it is possible to stack them crosswise, yet they aren’t very stable stacked that way.

-The boxes are using a special wall profile to make them more rigid.
+The assortment boxes are using a special side profile to make them more rigid.
 I optimised the rigidity for PLA, but it will also help if you plan to print the boxes with softer materials, like PETG.

 I created various sizes of grids, so you can fill the space in your drawer, shelf or case as good as possible.